fbpx

 • Money

 We are sorry if you have been disappointed on this occasion, places at our camps are limited and applications are assessed on an individual basis to ensure the safety of our campers and the abilities of our medical team, and to ensure that as many new children and families as possible get to experience camp.
 We will prioritise applications from those children and families who have not previously attended camp.
-If you are on the reserve list, this means a place may become available at any time up until the day camp starts.
+If you are on the waitlist, this means a place may become available at any time up until the day camp starts.

 Camp in the Cloud